 What comes to mind when you think of popular U.S. tourist attractions?
 Crowds?
 Long lines?
 Souvenir stands?
 It’s no wonder many travelers go out of their way to avoid them.
-However, there’s a reason these sights became famous in the first place.
+Of course, there’s a reason these places became famous in the first place.
 Use these strategies to beat the crowds and make your visit to the best American tourist attractions a great one.

 Tips for Visiting U.S. Tourist Attractions

 There’s a lot you can do to make a visit to a popular tourist attraction go more smoothly.
 One is to make sure you get your admission ticket ahead of time.
 Many U.S. tourist attractions permit you to buy in advance online, allowing families to avoid the lines at the entrance.
 And ticket-bundling packages like CityPASS will bundle admission to multiple attractions together into a single discounted price.

 Also, consider visiting the most popular U.S. tourist attractions first thing in the morning or towards the end of the day.
 The best chance of avoiding the pack is to get there before they do (or after they’ve left).
 Get the kids up early, and promise them a special treat for doing so—perhaps a favorite snack or a souvenir of their choosing after visiting the site.
 The throngs thin out toward the end of the day as well.
 Take the kids for an afternoon nap and head to your chosen US tourist attraction towards the end of the day.

 Finally, don’t forget that many US tourist attractions are open year-round.
 Families typically visit during summer vacations or holidays, but midweek and off-season will have many fewer people.

 Here are the popular U.S. tourist attractions that are totally worth a visit and actually live up to the hype.

 Statue of Liberty and Ellis Island – New York City, New York